-This printable Synopsis has a lot more information about the club and its activities.
-Please read the Synopsis and for any additional information please contact the club by phoning the number or clicking on the email address in the footer of any page.
+Please download and read the "About ESCC" document which has detailed information about the club and its activities.
+For additional information please contact the secretary or click on the email address, both can be found in the footer of any page.

 Membership Application Form